 Business to consumer messaging is typically one-sided, meaning consumers receive positive information meant to persuade them in favor of the product or service.
 Businesses hold complete control over the messages consumers are exposed to through traditional channels, such as television commercials and magazine advertisements.
 To find alternative information about a product or service, consumers often have to seek advice from others or search online for reviews.
 To pursue this alternative information, consumers need interest, motivation, ability, and opportunity.
-To be persuaded by alternative information, a consumer would need to be uncertain of their attitudes toward the product or service, deeply process the alternative information, and become more certain of their attitudes over time.
+To be persuaded by alternative information, a consumer would need to be uncertain of their original attitudes toward the product or service, deliberately process the alternative information, and become more certain of their attitudes over time.

 Online marketing channels allow consumers to access alternative product and service information easier than ever before.
 It is difficult for companies to restrict negative information about their products from consumers (Monga & John, 2008).
-In fact, consumers now receive much of their product information from multiple media channels, as consumers seek both positive and negative information online at the same time (Ein-Gar et al., 2012).
+In fact, consumers receive much of their product information from multiple media channels, as consumers seek both positive and negative information online at the same time (Ein-Gar et al., 2012).
 For example, Amazon.com displays positive and negative reviews of products side-by-side, blogs detail good and bad experiences with products, and people post their opinions about products for their friends on Facebook and Twitter.
 Internet searches for a given product or service may yield combinations of positive, neutral, and negative information from different sources on the same page of results.
 Consumers no longer have to expend as much effort as in the past to find alternative information concerning products and services; however, they do need to expend more effort to process the sheer volume of alternative information regarding products and services.

-The shift in the source, valence, and volume of information creates a more dynamic relationship between consumers and businesses.
+This shift in the source, valence, and volume of information creates a more dynamic relationship between consumers and businesses.
 It raises questions about how deeply consumers process positive and negative information about products and services, and how the depth of processing this information affects their attitude certainty over time.
 Since marketers cannot limit the exposure of consumers to negative information about their products and services, what kind of response can they expect?
-Through two experiments examining the processes involved in how consumers respond to conflicting information, this paper contributes to our understanding of those processes, and shows that marketers may actually benefit from the deeper elaboration and strengthened attitude certainty triggered by the presence of negative messages.